 He and Hilary were both forced into exile by persecution.
 Martin lived as a hermit but when Hilary was restored in 361 Martin joined him.
 He started a monastery in nearby Liguge, which is still there as the now Benedictine (of course) St Martin's Abbey, from which he preached Christianity all around the area.
 Later, the people of Tours made him their third bishop when the old one died in 371 and he was finally persuaded to accept.
 From there he soldiered on to preach the true Gospel in Gaul, and, to get away from the attention of his office, he established another monastery, Marmoutier, which also later became Benedictine, on the other side of the River Loire in Tours, about 372, which lasted until the French Revolution in 1799 and is largely in ruins now.

-Martin died 8 November 397 and was buried 11 November, which became his feast day, though the date of death is the usual practice.
+Martin died 8 November 397 and was buried 11 November, which became his feast day, though the date of death is the usual practice for determining a feast day.
 He was widely venerated for centuries, which I will not go into except for this, soon after his death it became the custom to begin a 40 day fast in preparation for Christmas, the quadragesima sancti Martini or St Martin's Fast, with his feast day being the last non-fasting day until Christmas.
 This eventually shortened into what we know as Advent now.
 More on that in the "Advent" post coming up.

 An Armistice on St Martin's Day 1918.